To those who want to be eCommerce leaders: learn from Chinese brands. The future is already here.

 Easy mobile shopping

 Chinese eCommerce happens mainly on mobile devices.
 The standard solution today is mobile apps that offer a vast variety of products in multiple categories, but Chinese eTailers are open to new solutions and adjust to their customers’ needs.
-Progressive web apps are seen as one of the future standards – offering a super-fast user experience and entering the offline environment.
+Progressive web apps are seen as one of the future standards – with mobile-first approach they’re offering a super-fast user experience and entering the offline environment.
 PWAs are already available on the major selling platforms like Alibaba.

 Instead of building their own online shop, Chinese brands consolidate in marketplaces.
 These selling platforms present extensive offers of products and complete information about them.
 You can find offers from all imaginable sellers – starting from small local food shops that deliver fresh products quickly, and ending with the biggest brands sending products worldwide.